Complete Payroll Management: 2026 Guide

 URSSAF's Priority Audit Points

-URSSAF audits focus primarily on:
+URSSAF audits prioritize:

 - Atypical employment contracts: interns, apprentices, subcontractors reclassified as employees